Primary–secondary quality distinction: Primary qualities

+Secondary qualities

 Secondary qualities are thought to be properties that produce sensations in observers, such as color, taste, smell, and sound.
 They can be described as the effect things have on certain people.

-Secondary qualities use the power of reflection in order to be perceived by our minds.
-These qualities “would ordinarily be said to be only a power in rather than a quality of the object”.
+According to Locke, secondary qualities use the power of reflection in order to be perceived by our minds.
+These qualities "would ordinarily be said to be only a power in rather than a quality of the object".
 They are sensible qualities that produce different ideas in our mind from the actual object.
 Going back to the example of the aforementioned apple, something such as the redness of the apple does not produce an image of the object itself, but rather the idea of red.
 Secondary qualities are used to classify similar ideas produced by an object.
-That is why when we see something “red” it is only “red” in our minds because they produce the same idea as another object.
+That is why when we see something "red" it is only "red" in our minds because they produce the same idea as another object.
 So, going back to the color of the apple, it produces an idea of red, which we classify and identify with other red ideas.
 Again, secondary qualities do not exist inside the mind; they are simply the powers that allow us to sense a certain object and thus ‘reflect’ and classify similar ideas.

 According to the theory, primary qualities are measurable aspects of physical reality; secondary qualities are subjective.

 History

+Some ancient Greek philosophers including Leucippus and Democritus are thought to have postulated the distinction, which became more formalised in later years: